Mesothelioma Risk Factors Explained

 Asbestos Exposure as a Mesothelioma Risk Factor

 As far as mesothelioma is concerned, the only known cause, as well as the highest risk factor, is asbestos.
-When asbestos fibers are inhaled and travel into the lungs or are swallowed and pass through the digestive system, they can stick in the tissue of the lung (pleural), the chest (pericardial), or abdominal (peritoneal) cavities.
+When asbestos fibers are inhaled and travel into the lungs or are swallowed and pass through the digestive system, they can stick in the lining of the lungs (the pleura), the abdomen (the peritoneum), or the heart (the pericardium).

 Asbestos is a naturally occurring mineral that develops as a fibrous bundle.
-It forms in rocks and deposits throughout the world, and its flexibility, durability, and resistance to fire made asbestos a popular material for a wide range of products throughout the 20th century and even today.
+It forms in rocks and deposits throughout the world, and its flexibility, durability, and resistance to fire made asbestos a popular material for a wide range of products from the 1930s to the early 1980s.

-As mentioned above, asbestos is the main risk factor, as well as the only known cause of mesothelioma.
+Asbestos is the main risk factor for mesothelioma.
 Those exposed to it, either through primary or secondary exposure, are the only ones at risk for contracting mesothelioma.

 However, the extent of a person’s asbestos exposure, as well as the type of asbestos they encounter, play a role in determining the severity of their risk.

 While no amount of asbestos exposure is safe, the following factors influence the risk level:

 - Type: Asbestos can be categorized into two main types — serpentine, and amphibole.
 Serpentine asbestos fibers are long and curly, while amphibole fibers are short and straight like needles.